 This is yet another example of cybersecurity changing without becoming fundamentally different.
 Worrisome as the rise of politically motivated hacking may be, it doesn’t change how companies should approach their defense: focused on advanced cyberthreat tactics above all.

 A New Way to Defend Against Advanced cyberThreat tactics

 Cybersecurity hasn’t changed much, but the dominant approach is long overdue for something new.
-The detection-centric strategy most organizations rely on can only protect against something already known – not the new techniques hackers are constantly creating or the advanced threats that disguise their true nature.
+The detection-centric strategy most organizations rely on can only protect against something already known – not the new techniques hackers are constantly creating or the advanced persistent threats that disguise their true nature.
 When cyber defenses face off against hackers on the front lines of the battlefield, the hackers have the advantage because, as the Department of Homeland Security wrote, the static nature of most computer systems makes them easy to attack and hard to defend.
 As a result, defenders have been perpetually reactive in their approach to cybersecurity with the idea that breaches are unstoppable and the only pathway forward is to mitigate the damage.

 There is another way though.
 Focusing on preventing the tactics, agnostic of the specific technique, can empower defenders to short-circuit an attacker’s end goal.
 For example, attack surface reduction rules that can be applied on your office application and prevent child processes from being executed within the office (available in Windows 10).
 This of course can have a limited impact on legitimate applications, but will essentially have a much greater value of dramatically reducing the exposure risk to the “Executing” tactic.

 Hardening by removing administrative privileges from employees who should not have them is another proactive way of reducing exposure risk to the “privilege escalation” tactic.
 In many cases, removing privilege escalation as a possibility can halt an attacker from progressing toward their ultimate goal of data exfiltration.